yjmark/Remote-sensing/assignments/HW2.md

 ### 2.1 Collecting and Labeling Training Data

 Using the [interactive `geemap` intereface](https://www.youtube.com/watch?v=VWh5PxXPZw0) or another approach (e.g., QGIS, ArcGIS, a GeoJSON file, etc.), create at least 100 samples (points or polygons) for each of the following four classes: urban, bare, water, and vegetation.
+(Again, we encourage you to work in pairs or groups of three to generate these hand labels.)
 Use visual cues and manual inspection to ensure that the samples are accurate.
 Assign each class a unique label (e.g., 0 for urban, 1 for bare, 2 for water, and 3 for vegetation) and merge the labeled samples into a single dataset.

 ### 2.2 Feature Engineering.